smart-data-models/dataModel.UrbanMobility/GtfsShape/doc/spec_JA.md

       x-ngsi:
         type: Property
     distanceTravelled:
       description: An array of the distance travelled when reaching each of the points that make the `LineString` or `MultiLineString` that represents this shape.
-It shall match the same number of elements as the corresponding `LineString` or `MultiLineString`.
+It shall match the same number of elements as the corresponding `LineString` or `MultiLineString`
       items:
         minimum: 0
         type: number